jss367/jss367.github.io/_posts/2018-07-09-Kangaroos-and-Wallabies-II.md

 ## Introduction

-Now that the data have been sorted to serve our needs, we can move forward with classifying it.
-But before we do that, we need to consider the dataset.
+Now that the images have been sorted into the proper splits, we can move forward with classifying them.
+But before we do that, we need to consider the size of the dataset.
 We have a few thousand images to work with and only two classes of images.
 Although this may sound like a lot, it isn't very much for training a deep neural network.

 To get a sense of the size and scale needed, we'll look at some important results from the world of deep learning.
 The most popular image recognition contest is the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 ILSVRC has 1.2 million images in 1000 classes, which equates to 1200 images per class on average.
 This is right around where we are, which is great.
 However, large models, such as those used for deep learning, will significantly overfit on a dataset of this size.
 So let's look at how successful models dealt with this issue.